guidays052199/Factor-Backteting/README.md

   strategy.returns_analysis()
   ```

-Getting an output with the histogram of the returns and informations about skewness and kurtosis of the returns.
-For example:
+Getting an output with powerful and interesting metrics, as well as visualization of interesting insights from the returns.For example:

 |                |	Strategy | Benchmark |